 The NSWG has also undertaken work to make EITI data more accessible through other channels than hard-copy publications.
 The NEITI Secretariat has prepared summary data templates for the 2012 and 2013 O&G and SM EITI Reports, although these are not available on the NEITI website.
 FOSTER has also supported cooperation with the Lagos-based NGO BudgIT to produce infographics on the basis of the EITI Reports.
 In 2013, DfID also launched an initiative called Follow the Data to support the design of mobile phone apps to help people in EITI countries such as Nigeria to understand EITI data through questions and answers.

 The NSWG has undertaken work on automating the data collection process with a view to streamlining the lengthy reporting procedures and linking to other federal government data portal initiatives.
-The 2016 draft workplan budgeted NGN 62 million for the development of the automation system, of which NGN 40 million would come from the World Bank.
+The 2016 draft work plan budgeted NGN 62 million for the development of the automation system, of which NGN 40 million would come from the World Bank.
 On 27 July 2015, the NEITI Secretariat published an invitation for bids for the development of an IT system to automate EITI reporting, with the opening of bids taking place on 25 August 2015, and the project was awarded to a US-based consortium of Global Infosystems Co.
 Ltd and DotGov Solutions LLC.
 The IMF has supported the implementation of the data automation project in its annual Article IV consultations while NRGI identified the project’s interconnections between various government agencies’ IT systems as the key objective for technology and capacity reforms for the Buhari administration.
 The project was delayed and was not completed prior to the closure of the World Bank’s MDTF.
 Executive Secretary Waziri Adio reiterated NEITI’s plans to develop the data automation platform in interviews with the Nigerian press in June 2016.

 Stakeholder views